msssk/dgrid/CONTRIBUTING.md

-If your GitHub user id you are submitting your pull request from differs from the Dojo Community ID or e-mail address which you have signed your CLA under, you should specifically note what you have your CLA filed under (and for CCLA that you are listed under your companies authorised contributors).
+If your GitHub user id you are submitting your pull request from differs from the Dojo Community ID or e-mail address which you have signed your CLA under, you should specifically note what you have your CLA filed under (and for CCLA that you are listed under your company's authorised contributors).

 # Submitting a Pull Request